Safety Laws in North Carolina

 - Car seats must be fastened in a rear seat if your child is under five, weighs less than 40 pounds, and if your car contains passenger-side airbags.
 You can bypass this requirement if your child's safety seat is airbag-compatible.

 - Kids, younger than 16 years old, must wear a seat belt regardless of where they sit and follow the child safety law weight requirements above.

-- Everyone 16 years old and older must wear a seat belt while riding in the front seat.
+- Everyone 16 years old and older must wear a seat belt in any seat.

 Call *47 (North Carolina's Highway Patrol) if you suspect a driver of being drunk or reckless.
 Provide the driver's license plate number, make, model, location and travel direction.
 Do not try to stop the vehicle on your own.